-You can listen to a piece of music with no lyrics and immediately know the intended emotion, movements, and message.
+You can listen to an instrumental piece of music and immediately know the intended emotion, movements, and message.
 You can use musical instruments to effectively convey your feelings, create an atmosphere, and/or deliver a story.
 Why?
 Because music is communication.

 Research studies and medical professions are in agreement that music is a great aid for learning and memory.
 I can belt out every word of popular 90’s tunes and chant phone numbers from insurance adverts, yet I struggle to recall the phone number of my local pharmacy (despite using it several times) or remember the groceries that I’ve JUST written down on a shopping list and then inconveniently left at home.
 Yes, music is powerful, which is the reason why it is often used as therapy.

 Well, right from birth, children love to listen to music and rhythm.
 This doesn’t matter if it’s signing nursery rhymes, lullabies, reading a story/poem, shaking instruments, or simply talking to them.
 Babies and young children tune into the intonations, rhythm, and speech patterns.
 In doing this, you make the interaction between you and your child a ‘whole brain experience.’

 Music stimulates the brain, which is ready for learning and boosting language development (here comes the science . . .), because music and linguistics share a neurological network.
 This kind of network is made up of nerve cells in the brain called ‘neurons.’
 These neurons use electrical and chemical impulses to transmit and process information in the brain.
 Music fires up these neurons and engages many parts of the brain, which increases synaptic growth.
 Therefore, musical experience is like exercise for the brain.
 This is essential for learning, focus, memory, and language.
 As an added bonus, music results in the brain releasing hormones for happiness called ‘dopamine’ – and happy brains make for better learners!